Kevin O'Hara (footballer): Club career

+O'Hara signed with Hamilton Academical in June 2023.
+He was criticised at the start of the season due to a lack of goals, but scored a hat-trick on 11 November 2023.
+In March 2024 he extended his contract to 2026.

-International
+International career

 O'Hara has been involved with Scotland at various youth age group levels.
 In October 2013, he became the first Forth Valley Academy player to be selected for a national squad.